Alwatr/containers/mariadb/README.md

 # Alwatr Mariadb Container

-A fork of the MySQL relational database management system, packaged by Alwatr.
+MariaDB was designed as a drop-in replacement of MySQL(R) with more features, new storage engines, fewer bugs, and better performance, packaged by Alwatr.